Asteski/WinMac/README.md

 ## Recommendations

-For the most reliable deployment process, I recommend to install latest Powershell Core and run deployment script from the script directory and run is as an administrator.
+For the most reliable deployment process, I recommend to install latest Powershell Core and run deployment script from the script directory and run it as an Administrator.
 Everything else will be deployed automatically for you (including Winget if not already installed).

 ## Planned features

 - Create WinMac Control Panel UWP app to manage UI settings
 - Force Taskbar to go automatically on top upon deployment
-- Hide Windows Terminal options from Start Menu
+- Toggle Windows Terminal visibility in Start Menu
-- Deploy OhMyPosh configuration for Powershell
 - Improve *tree* output and parameters
 - Add option to close taskbar tasks with middle mouse button
 - Replace Programs directory with Applications Shell object to show all installed apps, instead of a shortcut to Start Menu programs folder